Log Details¶

 -

-After checking field aliases, you can view them after the field name;
+After checking the field alias, you can view it after the field name;

-- Hover over an extended field, click the dropdown icon, and choose to perform the following actions:
+Hover over an extended field, click the dropdown icon, and choose the following operations for this field:

-The context query function of the log service helps you trace related records before and after abnormal logs occur through the timeline, allowing you to quickly locate the root cause of problems.
+The context query function of the log service helps you trace related records before and after an abnormal log through time clues, quickly locating the root cause of the problem.

-- On the log details page, you can directly view the context logs of this data content;
+On the log details page, you can directly view the context logs of the current data content;

-- The left dropdown box allows you to select indexes to filter out corresponding data;
+The left dropdown box allows you to select an index to filter corresponding data;

-According to the returned data, 50 entries are loaded each time you scroll.
+According to the returned data, 50 pieces of data are loaded each time you scroll.

 DQL Example: Current log line number = 1354170